PayString/paystring-documentation/docs/metrics.md

 For example, if the fictitious company Vandelay Industries wants to push metrics to a pushgateway running at `https://some-pushgateway.com`, then set these environment variables: `PUSH_GATEWAY_URL= https://some-pushgateway.com` and `PAYID_ORG='Vandelay Industries'`.

 By default, a PayID server will push metrics every 15 seconds to the configured pushgateway.
 To change this frequency, set the `PUSH_METRICS_INTERVAL` value.
 For example, to push every 5 minutes (300 seconds), set `PUSH_METRICS_INTERVAL=300`.
 This value must be a positive number.

+As mentioned above, you can also set `PUSH_GATEWAY_URL=https://push00.mon.payid.tech` to push the metrics from your PayID server to Xpring.

  ### Use push and pull methods together